SchoemanClaudia/TheScoop/README.md

 - **Branding and Navigation:**
   - The website features a playful branding style, combining the fonts "Outfit" and "Lobster" with an ice cream icon in its logo.
   - The navigation bar is straightforward and accessible, featuring links to:
-    - Reviews: Likely showcasing detailed evaluations of ice cream spots.
+    - Reviews: Showcasing detailed evaluations of ice cream spots.
     - Meet Us: Introducing the team and their mission.
     - Register/Login: Allowing users to create accounts or log in for a more personalized experience.
   - The navbar is responsive, collapsing into a toggler for mobile users.